bugtamer/areca-backup/docs/user/regex.md

 [Top] | [Copyright (c) 2005-2015 Olivier PETRUCCI]

 [Top]: #areca-backup---regex "Go to top of the document"
-[Copyright (c) 2005-2015 Olivier PETRUCCI]: areca-backup.org/regex.php "Visit the original resource"
+[Copyright (c) 2005-2015 Olivier PETRUCCI]: https://bugtamer.github.io/areca-backup-legacy-documentation/areca-backup.org/regex.html "Visit a legacy copy of the original resource that is no longer available"